-Amsterdam Schiphol Airport invested eight years ago in Veovo´s Passenger Predictability technology.
+Amsterdam Schiphol Airport was an early adopter of Veovo´s Passenger Predictability technology.
 A solution that has dramatically improved the way people move through the airport.

-At Amsterdam Schiphol Airport, which serves as a transit hub for over 300 destinations, passenger numbers have skyrocketed from 50 million in 2011 to almost 70 million in 2017.
-Playing host to 107 airlines, and with six runways, 90 gates, heavily used road infrastructure and capacity constraints, Schiphol’s passenger management challenges are considerable, demanding valuable insight and collaboration.
+Amsterdam Schiphol Airport serves as a transit hub for over 300 destinations.
+In 2019, it was the third busiest airport in Europe with over 72 million passengers, a 40% increase in 8 years.
+Playing host to 107 airlines, with six runways, 90 gates, heavily used road infrastructure, and capacity constraints, Schiphol’s passenger management challenges are considerable, demanding valuable insight and collaboration.

-The challenges facing Schiphol are by no means small.
-The airport needs to accommodate rapidly increasing passenger volumes, avoid safety breaches, comply with changing regulations, keep staff happy, expand capacity and ensure that passengers enjoy a pleasant airport experience.
+The airport must accommodate rapidly increasing passenger volumes, avoid safety breaches, comply with changing regulations, keep staff happy, expand capacity and ensure that passengers enjoy a pleasant airport experience.

 Multiple challenges, one holistic solution

-To make this possible, Schiphol rely extensively on data provided by Veovo Passenger Predictability solution to provide real-time queue and movement information, to proactively manage passenger flow.
+To make this possible, Schiphol rely extensively on data provided by Veovo’s Passenger Predictability solution to provide real-time queue and movement information, to manage passenger flow proactively.

 “At passenger processes, airports must constantly be prepared to respond to increasing passenger numbers and demands.
 At Airport Schiphol, which battles challenges with capacity, the solution offers a necessary level of service and logistical insights,” says Michiel de Haas, Capacity Manager at Schiphol Amsterdam Airport.